 But that may soon change.
 City Council members Keith Powers and Carlina Rivera have proposed a package of bills that would slash brokers’ fees and security deposits in an effort to make renting a NYC apartment more affordable.

 Their legislation caps brokers’ fees at one month's rent, instead of the standard 12 to 15 percent of the annual rent.
-Security deposits would be limited to one month, and renters would have the option to spread the charge out over a six-month period.
+Security deposits would be limited to one month's rent, and renters would have the option to spread the charge out over a six-month period.
 Landlords would also be required to return deposits within 60 days of a lease ending.
+[Editor's Note: The New York State Legislature passed major reforms in June that capped security deposits at the equivalent of one month's rent and created a deadline of 14 days for landlords to return a security deposit.]

 “We’re lifelong New Yorkers, we’re both renters, and we hear from constituents all the time about the cost of living in New York City,” Powers tells Brick Underground.
 “I was really interested in looking at what can be prohibitive to people, and I’ve heard a lot of constituents and New Yorkers in general talk about the large amount of money they have to put out just to move into a new apartment.”